ZKE-Exchange/zke-trading-sdk/docs/cli.md

 # ZKE Trading CLI

-The SDK includes a command line interface through `main.py`.
+The ZKE Trading SDK includes a command line interface through `main.py`.

 This CLI allows you to interact with ZKE Exchange directly from the terminal.